DLesage25/gitneat/README.md

 .|....'
 ```

 Gitneat is a small CLI application for initializing local &amp; remote repositories.
 It presents multiple added benefits over the traditional `git init`.

 ## Highlights

 -   Automatically creates a remote repository linked to your local repo
--   Creates a gitignore, which you can either populate by selecting files or use one of the Github templates
+-   Creates a gitignore, which you can either populate by selecting local files or use one of the Github templates

 ## Install